-We see One Health as the close relationship between people, animals and the environment, and the impact that poor health in one of these areas can have on the others.
+One Health is an approach that recognises the close relationship between the health of people, animals and the environment.
 A One Health approach is vital for the prevention and control of zoonotic diseases, but is also important in understanding a wide range of challenges such as antimicrobial resistance, food security and nutrition, and community and mental health issues arising from relationships with land and the environment in the face of environmental degradation and climate change.

 Preparedness and response to emerging infectious diseases, antimicrobial resistance and other health security threats.

 - Leading a landmark report on the state of health security in 22 countries in the Indo-Pacific region

 - Supporting development and implementation of One Health approaches to surveillance of antimicrobial resistance in Indonesia